PSLmodels/Tax-Calculator/docs/jb/uguide.md

 _tc Name:_ CPI_offset
 _Title:_ Decimal offset ADDED to unchained CPI to get parameter indexing rate
 _Description:_ Values are zero before 2017; reforms that introduce indexing with chained CPI would have values around -0.0025 beginning in the year before the first year policy parameters will have values computed with chained CPI.
-_Notes:_ See April 2013 CBO report entitled 'What Would Be the Effect on the Deficit of Using the Chained CPI to Index Benefit Programs and the Tax Code?', which includes this: 'The chained CPI grows more slowly than the traditional CPI does: an average of about 0.25 percentage points more slowly per year over the past decade.'<https: www.cbo.gov="" publication="" 44089="">
+_Notes:_ See [April 2013 CBO report](https://www.cbo.gov/publication/44089) entitled 'What Would Be the Effect on the Deficit of Using the Chained CPI to Index Benefit Programs and the Tax Code?', which includes this: 'The chained CPI grows more slowly than the traditional CPI does: an average of about 0.25 percentage points more slowly per year over the past decade.'
 _Has An Effect When Using:_   _PUF data:_ True   _CPS data:_ True
 _Can Be Inflation Indexed:_ False     _Is Inflation Indexed:_ False
 _Value Type:_ float